Where you at?

 Do you provide albums?

 I sure do!
 I can’t stress enough how important it is to have a selection of images printed from your wedding day.
-You are more likely to look at images in a gorgeous flat lay album than digital images on your computer, and it’s something that can be handed down through generations of your family.
-ALbums For album package information, please go to my Contact Page and ask for an information pack.
+You are more likely to look at images in a gorgeous album than images buried deep within your computer, and it’s something that can be handed down through generations of your family.
+For album package information, please go to my Contact Page and ask for an information pack.

-I will send you a preview within a week of your wedding, and the whole gallery within 5weeks.
+I will send you a sneak peak shortly after your wedding, and the whole gallery within 4weeks.

 Send me an email via the Contact Page and I’ll send you some information.
-Once we’ve had a chat over the phone/Skype/email and you’ve decided we’d be a good fit, I require a 35% deposit to secure your wedding date.
+Once we’ve had a chat over the phone or Skype and you’ve decided we’d be a good fit, I require a 35% deposit to secure your wedding date.

 I always carry snacks with me to keep me going during the day, but by dinner time(or lunch time for day weddings) I’m usually need something substantial to keep me going!
 Please suggest to your venue that my meal is served just after the bridal party is served.
 The best time for me to eat is at the same time everyone else is eating, rather than during the speeches or first dance – that way I can have a quick break(because let’s face it, no one wants photos of people eating) and my meal doesn’t sit out for hours or get thrown out(it’s happened).

 My friends did a “first look” at their wedding.
-What is it?
+What the hell is that about?

-The first look is an option if the timing between your ceremony and reception(the usual time for portraits) is a little tight.
+The first look is an option if the timing between your ceremony and reception(the usual time for portraits) is a little tight, or if you just wish to spend more time with your guests.
 In a first look we set aside time for you both to see each other for the first time before the ceremony.
 This can be a very private time between the two of you, or if you prefer, the bridal party can be present.